-- Projection plane normal and DOP(Direction of projection) differ - Projection plane is normal to a principle axis - Measurement of distance and angle of faces parallel to the plane allowed - Widely used (easy to draw) - Cavalier - o DOP makes 45 degree with projection plane - Cabinet - o DOP makes angle of arctan(2) with projection plane
+- Projection plane normal and DOP(Direction of projection) differ - Projection plane is normal to a principle axis - Measurement of distance and angle of faces parallel to the plane allowed - Widely used (easy to draw) - Cavalier - DOP makes 45 degree with projection plane - Cabinet - o DOP makes angle of arctan(2) with projection plane using perspective projection, a line of a fixed height will be drawn shorter as it moves away from the camera.

-Perspective Projections

-- > If COP(centre of projection) is located at finite point in 3 space ,the result is prospective projection. - In perspective projection, projectors are projected towards a point referred to as the centre of projection or the projection reference point (PRP).
-When a scene is rendered - using perspective projection, a line of a fixed height will be drawn shorter as it moves away from the camera.
 Therefore this technique allows the viewer to perceive depth in a two dimensional image.

+8.4 Perspective Projections

+- If COP(centre of projection) is located at finite point in 3 space ,the result is prospective projection. - In perspective projection, projectors are projected towards a point referred to as the centre of projection or the projection reference point (PRP).
+When a scene is rendered